semiprime/pygenda/docs/Usage.md

 * In Week and Year views, the space key toggles between Today and wherever the cursor was last.

+* The Zoom soft-button zooms in; shift+Zoom or ctrl+Zoom zooms out.
+You can set the number of zoom levels and the default with the zoom_levels and default_zoom config options.
+You can set the font sizes with custom CSS.

 * If you want the Tab key to move within elements in date/time/duration widgets then set the global/tab_elts_datetime config option to True.